ortus-docs/commandbox-docs/usage/parameters/expressions.md

 ## Express Yourself

 This unlocks a new world of scripting potential when combined with other abilities like native OS binary execution and CFML functions from the CLI.
-Here's some examples:
+Here's some examples to get your gears turning:

 Set a package property in `box.json` equal to the current date passed through a CFML date mask